Chance-Krueger/Chance-Krueger.github.io/README.md

 ## Work Experience

-**Undergraduate Teaching Assistant in Java/Python (_August 2024 – Present_)**
+**Course Coordinator / Undergraduate Teaching Assistant in Java/Python (_August 2024 – Present_)**
 University of Arizona, Computer Science Department
-- Assist in delivering course content by providing in-class support and facilitating discussions.
+- Provide in-class technical support and facilitate student engagement during lectures and labs.
-- Hold office hours to help students troubleshoot and debug code, ensuring understanding of computer science concepts.
+- Host office hours to assist with programming, debugging, and conceptual understanding.
-- Contribute to grading assignments, exams, and developing course materials in collaboration with instructors.
-- Partner with faculty to enhance the learning experience and promote student success in computer science courses.
+- Grade and correct assignments/exams; assist in creating instructional materials.
+- Coordinate TA meetings, organize grading workflows, and maintain consistency across sections.
+- Act as a liaison between instructors and TAs; support course logistics and documentation.
+- Mentor new UGTAs and contribute to onboarding and team support.
-- Courses Taught: Intro to Computer Science (Java), Python Programming.
+- Courses Taught: Object Oriented Programming+Design (Java), Intro to Computer Science (Java), Python Programming.

 **Coding for Data (Data Wrangling with SQL) (_May 2025 - July 2025_)**
 The Global Career Accelerator
 - Participated in an intensive, project-based SQL bootcamp focused on real-world data analysis and data wrangling.
-Applied SQL to clean, query, and join datasets from platforms like YouTube, DoorDash, Zillow, and Uber.
-Attended live lab sessions with instructors to reinforce concepts and debug queries in real time.
-Developed a portfolio project analyzing sustainability data for Intel, simulating real industry use cases.
-Also completed training in cross-cultural communication and building a professional online presence.
+- Applied SQL to clean, query, and join datasets from platforms like YouTube, DoorDash, Zillow, and Uber.
+- Attended live lab sessions with instructors to reinforce concepts and debug queries in real time.
+- Developed a portfolio project analyzing sustainability data for Intel, simulating real industry use cases.
+- Completed training in cross-cultural communication and building a professional online presence.

 ## Projects